cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

    must be omitted
 4. `repeated` fields of scalar numeric types must use [packed encoding](https://developers.google.com/protocol-buffers/docs/encoding#packed)
-5. Variant encoding must not be longer than needed:
+5. Varint encoding must not be longer than needed:
     1. The highest 6 bits for 10-byte varints must be `0`
     1. No trailing zero bytes (in little endian, i.e. no leading zeroes in big endian).
 Per rule 3 above, the default value of `0` must be omitted, so